Genre fiction: Science fiction

 Science fiction is a genre of speculative fiction dealing with imaginative concepts such as futuristic science and technology, space travel, time travel, faster than light travel, parallel universes and extraterrestrial life.
 Science fiction often explores the potential consequences of scientific and other innovations, and has been called a "literature of ideas".
 It usually eschews the supernatural, and unlike the related genre of fantasy, historically science fiction stories were intended to have at least pretense of science-based fact or theory at the time the story was created, but this connection has become tenuous or non-existent in much of science fiction.

 Horror

 Horror fiction aims to frighten or disgust its readers.
-Although many horror novels feature supernatural phenomena or monsters, it is not required.
-Early horror took much inspiration from Romanticism and Gothic fiction.
+Although many horror novels feature supernatural phenomena or monsters, it is not a requirement.
+Early horror drew much inspiration from Romanticism and Gothic fiction.
 Modern horror, such as cosmic horror and splatterpunk, tends to be less melodramatic and more explicit.
 Horror is often mixed with other genres.

 Critical reception and controversies

-A number of major literary figures have written either genre fiction books, or books that contain genre fiction elements.
-For instance, the novel Crime and Punishment by Fydor Dostoevsky contains elements of the crime fiction genre.
-Gabriel García Márquez's Love in the Time of Cholera is a romance novel.
-Frankenstein and Dracula are gothic horror novels.
-Graham Greene at the time of his death in 1991 had a reputation as a writer of both deeply serious novels on the theme of Catholicism, and of "suspense-filled stories of detection".
-Acclaimed during his lifetime, he was shortlisted in 1966 for the Nobel Prize for Literature.
-The Nobel laureate André Gide stated that Georges Simenon, best known as the creator of the fictional detective Jules Maigret, was "the most novelistic of novelists in French literature".